Reviewed by the Linklay editorial team · Updated May 2026 · 5 min read

 Is Linklay better than Linktree for non-profits?

 For most non-profits, yes.
-Linklay offers mission-driven layouts, analytics, and email collection with 0% commission and AI-powered link reordering — features Linktree either charges $20/mo/month for or doesn't offer.
+Linklay offers mission-driven layouts, analytics, and email collection and Linklay does not process creator payments or take a cut of creator sales and AI-powered link reordering — features Linktree either charges $15/mo (Pro)/month for or doesn't offer.

 Does Linklay charge transaction fees?